dhruvchandak30/BookFinder/README.md

 ### How to Add Books

 1. **Set Up a MongoDB Account**
    - If you don't have a MongoDB account, create one.
+Download MongoDB Atlas to your PC and connect with the Database URL.

 2. **Access the Database**
-   - Go to our database using the link provided by the team.
+   - Go to our database using the link provided by the team. in the Database Section, go to BookData dropwdown.
+First delete all the Docments in it from the Delete Option.

 3. **Convert Excel Sheet to JSON**
    - Use [ConvertSimple](https://www.convertsimple.com/convert-xlsx-to-json/) to convert your Excel sheet to JSON format.
+And always use the given Excel Fomat only.

 4. **Import JSON Data**
    - In the database, use the import data option, select JSON format, and add the recently converted JSON file.
 The database will be updated accordingly.